AndyFC-94/RoboticsNanodegree-RoverProject/Writeup.md

 ![alt text][forward]

 ![alt text][pickup]
-rover mode is `Stop`, it just breaks.
+	- If rover mode is `Stop`, it just breaks.
 Then, evaluate if there is navigable terrain (`nav.angles > 500`) it goes forward, if there is not navigable terrain (`nav.angles > 500`), it turns 15 degrees.
 ![alt text][turning]

 #### 2. Launching in autonomous mode your rover can navigate and map autonomously.
 Explain your results and how you might improve them in your writeup.
 	- The rover maps 40% of the environment with more than 60% of fidelity.

+![alt text][turning]

 	- The rover locate and pick up more than one rock.
 However, it takes too much time to pick up all the rocks and fidelity is affected.
 	- Fidelity could be improved working with a range of roll and pitch, because  terrain is not flat and perception is affected.
 	- There are situations when the rover turns in circles for a long time.

 **Note: running the simulator with different choices of resolution and graphics quality may produce different results, particularly on different machines!
 Make a note of your simulator settings (resolution and graphics quality set on launch) and frames per second (FPS output to terminal by `drive_rover.py`) in your writeup when you submit the project so your reviewer can reproduce your results.**